Walk Away Renée: Four Tops cover

-The Four Tops' recording was featured on their 1967 album Reach Out and is the second most successful cover version, having reached #15 on the soul singles chart, #14 on the Billboard Hot 100, and charting higher than The Left Banke in Canada at #2 on the RPM Magazine charts.
-Overseas, it peaked at #3 on the UK Singles Chart and #5 in the Irish Singles Chart in January 1968, The Andantes provided backing vocals on this Motown release in unison with the other Tops.
+The Four Tops' recording was featured on their 1967 album Reach Out and is the second most successful cover version, having reached number 15 on the soul singles chart, number 14 on the Billboard Hot 100, and charting higher than the Left Banke in Canada at number 2 on the RPM Magazine charts.
+Overseas, it peaked at number 3 on the UK Singles Chart and number 5 in the Irish Singles Chart in January 1968.
+The Andantes provided backing vocals on this Motown release in unison with the other Tops.
 Record World called it a "pretty version" of the song.
 Billboard called it "an exciting rock ballad" and said that the "driving vocal workout and exciting production will hit hard and fast."